maxholsman/fsd/README.md

 ## How to use:

-We designed our implementation on top of the huggingface transformers library for easy use.
-As such, our implementation modifies the default model.generate code that allows for assisted decoding to also allow for fuzzy speculative decoding.
+We designed our implementation on top of the huggingface `transformers` library for easy use.
+As such, our implementation modifies the default `model.generate` assisted decoding functionality to also allow for fuzzy speculative decoding in addition to regular speculative decoding.

 To use our implementation, follow the steps below:
 1. Install `transformers` version 4.44